 But…If he does get a disability bad enough to lay him up for 3 months or longer, chances are significant that it will be a doozy: 40 percent of those injuries or illnesses will persist for 5 years or longer.
 The average length of a long-term disability for this individual is 85 months.

 Visit the Council for Disability Awareness website, enter your own information, and find out how much is at risk.
 The answer is frequently in the millions of dollars, and could be in the tens of millions for young doctors with their prime earning years ahead of them.

 That’s why I’m passionate about what I do.
 It’s simple.
 I sell disability insurance to doctors.
 Yes, if you are currently in good health, odds are you will have a long and prosperous and reasonably healthy career.
 That’s why you are insurable.
 But we both know that tomorrow is not promised.
 Disability can strike anyone.
 You’ll see it time and again in the course of your medical career.
 And that someone could be you.
 Financially speaking, is that a gamble you can afford to lose?
 Are your current benefits adequate to protect you?

-Give me a call, or fill out our online questionnaire for a quick quote, and I’ll give you a call for a no-obligation consultation.
+Give us a call, or fill out our online questionnaire for a quick quote, and We’ll give you a call for a no-obligation consultation.
 Let’s get you protected.

 Get a personalized side-by-side policy comparison of the leading disability insurance companies from an independent insurance broker.